UNITED STATES

 Our Responsible Solar approach

 Lightsource bp has a deep commitment to delivering safe, clean and affordable energy, as well as maximizing the environmental sustainability and positive social impacts of each of our projects.
 We call this approach Responsible Solar.
-We pay attention to every detail, from the fencing we choose to the vegetation we plant.
-As the project owner and operator, we want our White Trillium Solar farm to be a great project for the local community.
+We are intentional with every detail, from the fencing we choose to the vegetation we plant.
+We want our White Trillium Solar farm to be a great project for the local community.
 In developing the project, we are implementing our best practices for solar farm development, including the below:

 Environment and aesthetics